home-assistant/home-assistant.io/source/_components/sensor.yweather.markdown

   - **pressure**: The sea-level air pressure in millibars.
   - **visibility**: The average visibility.

-Details about the API are available in the [Yahoo! developer](http://https://developer.yahoo.com/weather/).
+Details about the API are available in the [Yahoo!
+EDeveloper Network](http://https://developer.yahoo.com/weather/).